banner-cover

 2006

-National Museum of Singapore re-opens
+National Museum of Singapore Re-opens

 On 7 December 2006, the refurbished National Museum of Singapore was officially opened by His Excellency S R Nathan, President of the Republic of Singapore after three years of redevelopment.
-At 120 years old, it is Singapore's oldest museum with the youngest and most innovative soul, and redefines museum experiences through cutting-edge ways of presenting history.

-Memories at Old Ford Factory opens
+Memories at Old Ford Factory Opens

 Memories at Old Ford Factory was officially opened by then Minister for Defence Mr Teo Chee Hean on 16 February 2006.
 The heritage centre focuses on Singapore's experience during the Japanese Occupation.